Tilo Bonow: Speaker

 Bonow is a regular speaker at tech conferences, such as the NOAH Conference in London and Berlin, the Mobile World Congress in Shanghai and Barcelona, the Bits & Pretzels Conference in Munich, the Digital Life Design (DLD) Conference, the Plug & Play Conference, and at The Next Web in Amsterdam.

 In April 2021, he spoke at the online EU Startup Summit.

 In 2020, Bonow spoke at Chatbot Summit, a conference specializing in conversational A.I. (artificial intelligence), among other events.
 In November 2020, he was a speaker at Ecosummit and in December 2020, he was a keynote speaker at Uppstart, a Swedish tech startup conference.
 Furthermore, he was an invited speaker as a scene expert at the NEXT Conference in Hamburg and at the German Tech Conference 2020.
 In 2017, he spoke at the Startupnight conference.
 In July 2014, he was a speaker at DLDwomen in Munich.

 Other membership and engagements

 Since 2013, Bonow has been a mentor at Microsoft Ventures Accelerator Berlin and at Axel Springer Plug & Play Accelerator, a joint venture.
 Since August 2014, he has served as an advisor at IBM Smart Camp, a global program that brings together entrepreneurs, investors, and mentors.
 IBM Smart Camp is headquartered in Waltham, Massachusetts.
 He is also a mentor at ProSiebenSat.1 Accelerator and APX, the joint start-up program of Porsche and Axel Springer Verlag.

-Personal

-For regeneration, Bonow plays electric drums in his office or on his electric piano in his Berlin apartment.